roehampton/module-content/msc-software-development-2/assessment/README.md

 - Overall application quality.
 - Metrics from GitHub.
 Also used to assess individual contribution.
 - Code quality including comments.
-- Continuous integration working.
 - Application containerised with Docker.
 - Final version of the task board and project requirements met.
-- Quality and coverage of unit tests.

 ### Individual Reflection